Non-Abelian Chiral 2-Form and M5-Branes: Abelian Chiral 2-Form: Single M5-Brane

 \subsection{5+1 Splitting Formulation}

-This kind of decomposition is the simplest case where only one direction will be treated differently \cite{PeS}.
-In this formulation, a two-form potential is based on the 5+1 decomposition of the spacetime \bea R^{1,5}=R^{1,4}\times R^1 \eea hence the gauge potentials are decomposed into two sets: \bea B_{\m\n}= (B_{i5},~B_{ij}) \eea where $i,j= (0,1,2,3,4)$ and $5$-th is the special direction.
-One can also select the time direction as the special one, but our selection will be convenient when it comes to the dimensional reduction to D4-brane. \\
+This kind of decomposition is the simplest case in 6D, where only one direction will be treated differently (Here we follow \cite{PeS},\cite{HT}).
+In this formulation, two-form potentials live in the following 5+1 decomposition of the spacetime \bea R^{1,5}=R^{1,4}\times R^1 \ .\eea The gauge potentials are decomposed into two sets: \bea B_{\m\n}= (B_{i5},~B_{ij}) \ , \eea where $i,j= (0,1,2,3,4)$ and $5$-th is the special direction.
+Notice that we do $not$ need to consider any compactification at this state.
+One can also select the time direction as the special one, but our selection will be convenient when it comes to the dimensional reduction to a D4-brane if we need. \\